The importance of soil analysis of our field

 To successfully interpret the results of soil analysis requires a large number of long-term field calibration experiments under conditions of strict scientific control, which allows us to obtain the equation of multiple correlations and approach the final goal of correlation of yields.

-The final fertilization recommendations should be made by those who are well acquainted with the environment in which the fertilization tips will be applied and who are well-informed and experienced in using and interpreting the soil analysis results.
+with the environment in which the fertilization tips will be applied and who are well-informed and experienced in using and interpreting the soil analysis results.

 Write if you want your questions in the comments below; thanks for reading. 👍